lzwjava/blog-source/original/2025-01-20-function-compute-en.md

 title: Function Compute on Alibaba Cloud
 ---

-I've set up a function using Alibaba Cloud's Function Compute.
-My goal is to generate some normal-looking traffic to help obscure my proxy server's activity from the GFW.
-To do this, I've deployed a bandwidth server alongside my proxy.
-Now, I'm using Alibaba Cloud's Function Compute to make a request to this bandwidth API every minute, creating a mix of normal and proxy traffic.
+I'm using Alibaba Cloud's Function Compute to generate normal-looking traffic, which helps to obscure my proxy server's activity from the GFW.
+I've deployed a bandwidth server alongside my proxy, and this Function Compute function makes a request to the bandwidth API every minute.
+This creates a mix of normal and proxy traffic.

 ```python
 from flask import Flask, request, jsonify